mit-rss/intro_to_ros/README.md

 1. Commit your modified nodes along with any other important changes.

 ## Question 8: Playing with bag files
-In question 3, we asked you to visualize your laserscan data on rviz and record a bag file.
-The rviz visualization was probably meaningless and ugly because you’re publishing random data.
-Don’t be alarmed, real laserscan data is a lot prettier and informative.
-Download these [bagfiles](https://www.dropbox.com/sh/lvbtzph8qba3y8e/AAA2mTp0VxY-9DyJXcyA0GoHa), follow the instructions [here](http://wiki.ros.org/ROS/Tutorials/Recording%20and%20playing%20back%20data), and visualize the laser scan data on rviz.
+In question 3, we asked you to visualize your laserscan data on RViz and record a bag file.
+The RViz visualization was probably meaningless and ugly because you’re publishing random data.
+Don’t be alarmed; real laserscan data is a lot prettier and more informative.
+Download these [bagfiles](https://www.dropbox.com/sh/lvbtzph8qba3y8e/AAA2mTp0VxY-9DyJXcyA0GoHa), follow the instructions [here](http://wiki.ros.org/ROS/Tutorials/Recording%20and%20playing%20back%20data), and visualize the laser scan data on RViz.
 Try it with multiple coordinate frames.

-**Note**: The provided bag files are from our cars driving around in the basement of Stata center, which is where you will be using them later.
+**Note**: The provided bag files are from our cars driving around in the basement of Stata center.

 ## Question 9: Optional TF Exercises

 For extra credit, complete the following exercises.
-You will need to download [this rosbag](https://www.dropbox.com/s/qvqloye6dilsj4y/tesse_no_statics_2.bag?dl=0) from google drive; it may take a while.
+You will need to download [this rosbag](https://www.dropbox.com/s/qvqloye6dilsj4y/tesse_no_statics_2.bag?dl=0) from Google drive; it may take a while.

 The rosbag was collected from a robot driving around in a simulated environment.
 Its `base_link` position in the environment is broadcast to the TF tree in ROS.
 However, the poses of the sensors onboard the robot are not broadcasted to the TF tree.